The 1930's brought a sleek, sexy look to fashion.

 of successive clothing changes throughout the day finally died.
 Tailors responded to the change in consumer circumstances

 by offering more moderately priced styles.

-In the early part of the decade,
+In the early part of the decade, mens suits

-were tapered to the wrist.
+tapered to the wrist.
 Peaked lapels framed the v-shaped chest and added additional breadth to the wide shoulders.
 This period also was a rise in the popularity of the double-breasted suit, the precursor of the modern business suit.

 Masculine elegance demanded jackets with long, broad lapels, two, four, six or even eight buttons, square shoulders and ventless

 tails.
 Generous-cut, long trousers completed the look.
 These suits appeared in charcoal, steel or speckled gray, slate, navy

 and midnight blue.
 Dark fabrics were enhanced by herringbone and stippled vertical and diagonal stripes.

 In winter, brown cheviot was popular.
 In spring, accents of white, red or blue silk fibers were woven into soft wool.
 The

 striped suit became a standard element in a mans wardrobe at this time.
 Single, double, chalk, wide and narrow stripes were